Phosphatidylethanolamine and Related Lipids

 |Chicken egg |

-The O-alkyl and O-alkenyl chains at the sn-1 position of the analogous ether lipids generally consist of 16:0, 18:0 or 18:1 chains, whereas arachidonic and docosahexaenoic acids are the most abundant components at the sn-2 position.
+The O-alkyl and O-alkenyl groups at the sn-1 position of the analogous ether lipids generally have 16:0, 18:0 or 18:1 chains, whereas arachidonic and docosahexaenoic acids are the most abundant components at the sn-2 position.

 The positional distributions of fatty acids in phosphatidylethanolamine from the leaves of the model plant Arabidopsis thaliana are listed in Table 2.
 Here also saturated fatty acids are concentrated in position sn-1, and there is a preponderance of di- and triunsaturated in position sn-2.
 The pattern is somewhat different for the yeast Lipomyces lipoferus, where the compositions of the two positions are relatively similar.